What Is The Difference Between A Bank Appraisal And A Real Estate Appraisal?

 Understanding the World of Appraisals

-A real estate appraisal is a professional assessment of a property’s market value, aiming to estimate the most probable selling price in an open and competitive market.
+A professional real estate appraisal is a professional assessment of a property’s market value, aiming to estimate the most probable selling price in an open and competitive market.
 This process typically involves several key steps:

 • Property inspection and assessment: The appraiser visits the property, inspecting its physical condition, size, features, and amenities.